SiverDX/additional_enchantments/README.md

 - **Ranged**: Bow and Crossbow
 - **Ranged and Trident**: Entries from **Ranged** and Tridents
   - Note that these are enchantments for projectiles, meaning for Tridents they only apply when thrown (and are therefor incompatible with the `Riptide` enchantment)
+- **Digger**: Vanilla category and contains things like pickaxes or shovels

 ### Configuration
 - All enchantments are configurable